ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 Following attributes have to exist in every object:

 * _id
-* type        (see below for possible values)
+* type        - see below for possible values
-* common      (includes an object with mandatory attributes for specific type)
+* common      - includes an object with mandatory attributes for specific type
-* common.name (the name of the object)
+* common.name - the name of the object
-* native      (includes an object with 1:1 attributes of the target system)

 ### Optional attributes

 * parent   - ID of parent object (see below)
+* native   - includes an object with 1:1 attributes of the target system

 ### Tree structure